-- Hold a pre-defense meeting with the Thesis Committee to evaluate student progress approximately six months prior to the date of the final thesis defense.
-This meeting can take place in conjunction with the student's required annual oral presentation and meeting with the thesis committee. - Submission and successful defense of a dissertation prepared on original research, performed under the direction of a faculty member or an Affiliate of the CDB Department.
+• Hold a pre-defense meeting with the Thesis Committee to evaluate student progress approximately six months prior to the date of the final thesis defense.
+This meeting can take place in conjunction with the student's required annual oral presentation and meeting with the thesis committee.

+Submission and successful defense of a dissertation prepared on original research, performed under the direction of a faculty member or an Affiliate of the CDB Department.
 The dissertation must be submitted to the thesis committee at least two weeks prior to the date of defense.
-Defense will be held with the committee only.
-Upon passing the defense, a public seminar presentation of the student's thesis work will be scheduled at an earliest possible date, preferably in a Monday or Wednesday departmental seminar slot.
-The Department will approve the dissertation only after the public seminar.
+A public seminar presentation and defense of the student's thesis work will be scheduled at an earliest possible date, preferably in a Monday or Wednesday departmental seminar slot.
 See sections "Ph.D.
 Thesis (Dissertation)" Section 11.2 and "Thesis Defense (Final Examination)" Section 11.3.